-HDOT NEWS RELEASE: HDOT update on the Pearl City viaduct widening improvements projectPosted on Oct 16, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: HDOT update on the Pearl City viaduct widening improvements projectPosted on Oct 16, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) is pleased to announce the H-1 Freeway Pearl City Viaduct improvements project is nearing completion as all deck widening has been completed.
 Remaining construction activities includes opening the last 1,000 feet of new lane on the eastern end of the Pearl City Interchange, restriping lines to connect the additional full time travel lane from the Waimalu Offramp to the Pearl City Viaduct, overhead destination sign replacement and relocation, travel lane resurfacing, and the opening of the new shoulder lane for afternoon rush hour periods.